|IC Markets Broker Features|

 - Managed forex accounts with an advanced Percent Allocation Management Module (PAMM) environment.
 This permits a trader to have their funds managed by an account manager under a limited power of attorney.
 The account manager typically takes a cut of the profits generated.

 - CFD trading of indices, oil (WTI and Brent) and bonds.
-The Bitcoin cryptocurrency is also available for trading.
+Several cryptocurrencies are also available for trading.

 Broker reviewed: IC Markets